Relintai/pandemonium_engine_docs/usage/assets_pipeline/importing_translations.md

 ------------------

-To complete the picture and allow efficient support for translations, Godot has a special importer that can read CSV files.
+To complete the picture and allow efficient support for translations, Pandemonium has a special importer that can read CSV files.
 Most spreadsheet editors can export to this format, so the only requirement is that the files have a special arrangement.
 The CSV files **must** be saved with UTF-8 encoding without a `byte order mark ( https://en.wikipedia.org/wiki/Byte_order_mark )`.